donsquido/donsquido/README.md

 - 👋 Hi, I’m @donsquido
-- 👀 I’m interested in ...coding, and ofcourse cricket 🏏
+- 👀 I’m interested in ...coding...
-- 🌱 I’m currently learning ...Bachelor's degree in IT Engineering
+- 🌱 I’m currently pursuing...Bachelor's degree in IT Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate...
 - 📫 How to reach me ...arkammalbari007@gmail.com

 <!---